dzfrias/dotfiles/README.md

 ### Autoload
-Any executable files in the `zsh/autoload` directly will be [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#Autoloading-Functions).
+Any files in the `zsh/autoload` directly will be [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#Autoloading-Functions).

 ### Symlinks